Process-Driven Autoformalization in Lean 4: Experiments

-The enhanced results presented in~\Cref{table:enhanced-auto-formalizer,tab:further_enhanced_verifier_performance} demonstrate the potential for iterative training interaction among the autoformalizer, verifier, and Lean 4 compiler.
+Table~\ref{tab:further_enhanced_verifier_performance} demonstrates the potential for iterative training interaction among the autoformalizer, verifier, and Lean 4 compiler.
 The iterative improvement over the autoformalizer and verifier, supervised by the Lean 4 compiler, can be a promising direction for future work.